-Everything You Need to Know About Cactus Gardening
+What You Need to Know About Growing Cactus VS Growing Succulents

 Cactus or cacti are succulents but here is the thing, not all succulents are cactus.

-The Latin word “succulentus” means juice or sap, and refers to the ability of cactus and succulents to store moisture.
-If you look at a cactus you will find that it has small cushion likes structures which are called areoles.
-Spines, branches and even flowers grow from the areoles.
+The Latin word “succulentus” means juice or sap and refers to the ability of cactus and succulents to store moisture.
+If you look at a cactus you will find that it has small cushion likes structures.
+They are called areoles.
+Spines, branches, and even flowers grow from the areoles.
 Succulents do not have these structures.

-Succulents can be found in many parts of the world whilst cactus can only be found on the American continent.
+Succulents can be found in many parts of the world but cactus plants are only found on the American continent.

-Also cactus fit in perfectly with modern lifestyles as they are relatively easy to maintain and do not take up to much time.
+Also cactus fit in perfectly with modern lifestyles as they are relatively easy to look after and do not take up too much time.

-Here are some top tips when it comes to growing cactus in a garden or container.
+Here are some top tips when it comes to growing cactus in a garden or containers.

 Even though you may not initially think so, water is important in a cactus garden.
-Cactus plants have many clever ways in which to absorb water.
-Some cactus plants even collect their own water, and let it drip down to the soil.
+Cactus plants absorb water in many clever ways.
+Some cactus plants even collect their own water and let it drip down to the soil.
 Taking the lead from the plant itself, it could be an idea to install a drip watering system in the cactus garden.
-A drip water system requires a relatively small amount of water but is still highly effective when it comes to watering cactus plants.
+A drip watering system requires a relatively small amount of water but is still highly effective when it comes to watering cactus plants.

 Watering Container Grown Cactus

 Container grown cactus will need water as well so try to remember to water your prickly friends at least once a week.
-When watering by hand it is really important to not over water.
-Too much water will cause the cactus to rot or it may attract pests so do be careful.
+When watering by hand it is really important to not overwater the plan.t Too much water will cause the cactus to rot or it may attract pests so do be careful.